Progesterone and Estradiol

 It is essential that the hormones used are progesterone and estradiol 17β.
 There have been preparations produced by some compounding pharmacies that include estradiol cypionate or estradiol benzoate.
 These will not work with reliable results.
 The daily dosage for a 1,000-1,500 lb horse is 150 mg of progesterone and 10 mg of estradiol 17β.
 In personal communication from the researcher4, it was suggested that dosage levels should be proportionately increased for horses of a larger size.

 Progesterone and estradiol is available from many compounding pharmacists, but it is essential that one is used familiar with the correct compounding formula.
 We have had good success using the products compounded by BET Pharm.
 A prescription from your veterinarian will be required to obtain this product.
 BET Pharm also produce a biorelease version of P&E, which is a single injection producing a sustained release over about 12 days.
 Additionally, they produce a biorelease version of altrenogest, the active synthetic progestin ingredient in Regumate.
-Either of these products (Biorelease P&E or biorelease altrenogest) can be used to produce a timely onset of estrus with a similarly tight pattern to the daily dose treatment of P&E. The advantages of a single injection over ten daily injections are obvious.
+Either of these products (Biorelease P&E or biorelease altrenogest) can be used to produce a timely onset of estrus with a close to similarly tight pattern to the daily dose treatment of P&E, although we do recommend closer monitoring if available, as in some instances less-predictable patterns have been reported.
+If a less-predictable pattern occurs, this can usually be managed by varying the manipulation with the ovulation promoters.
+The advantages of a single injection over ten daily injections are obvious.
 As with the daily injections, mares receiving the biorelease formulations should also be treated with prostaglandin on the ninth day after initial day of treatment with the biorelease injections.
 As some mares have an adverse reaction to prostaglandin products (appearance of sweating and cramping 20-30 minutes after treatment) we have now taken taken to micro-dosing with prostaglandin on days 8 and 9 following the initial biorelease treatment (i.e. days 9 and 10 overall of treatment, as in the diagram above).
 With prostaglandin micro-dosing, mares are treated with 1/10th (one-tenth) of the usual dose, two days in a row.
 The onset of estrus will be in the same time frame as is seen with the full dose, but adverse reactions will be absent.

 1: Loy, R.G., Pemstein, R., O’Canna, D., and Douglas, R.H.
 1981.
 Control of ovulation in cycling mares with ovarian steroids and prostaglandin.
 Theriogenology 15:191-200